 I think each one enhances rather than detracts from the other.
 I mainly use Midori refills in other covers but I also have original Midori covers.
 I use them together with a Filofax, who, incidentally, are in the same position with Filofax-compatible binders or inserts being readily available from several different companies ranging in size from small to enormous.

-One thing I do really admire, is that Midori, unlike Filofax and Moleskine, has not sold out and diluted their brand in favour trends and fashion.
+One thing I do really admire, is that Midori, unlike Filofax and Moleskine, have not sold out and diluted their brand in favour of trends and fashion.
 They have stuck to the tried and true, their heritage.
 The most they do is bring out the odd different limited edition colours and themes in the same sizes, with the same inserts.
 I hope they continue to do this because so few brands do.
 So many of them (Alexander Wang, Botkier, Marc Jacobs, Michael Kors) started out with a small, loyal niche market but then sold out and were forced by their boards to capitalise on their popularity by flooding the market with cheaper versions, collaborations and they alienate their core market.

 And, as far away from Midori while still being a Traveler’s Notebook as anyone can get….
 Tony Mo’s Tough Old Boots!
 I have been in love with these for ages and ages!
 Are they not EPIC?
 Here is Tony’s Tough Old Boots Instagram.
 Those briefcases are so beautiful I want to weep!